gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** It was mentioned Gatsby has an upper limit of 50K pages, is that before you need to increase nodes memory or an upper limit written into Gatsby's build process?
 **Answer:** Not a strict upper limit, more of a rough one that we've seen in the wild.

-**Question:** What are some best practices around aligning (dynamic) CMS content schema with code changes in Gatsby?
-**Answer:** Great question - and we have some thoughts here.
-We're launching cloud services to tackle this very problem in 2019.
-In the interim--most CMSs have some type of webhook content, so you can trigger a re-build (static content is cheap, and so are changes!) when content changes.

 **Question:** You mention not having to worry about the web server, but what about the APIs that handle the order flow?
 Are those just separate API servers?
 **Answer:** Exactly, yep.
 You'll almost certainly have to worry about some servers, but it's incredibly freeing to not have to worry about your UI going down!
 Nice thing of going static/build-time SSR is that you're isolated from your API going down if you are able to generate static content from your API.